 It includes the suburbs of Altona, Altona Meadows, Altona North, Brooklyn, Laverton, Newport, Seabrook, Seaholme, South Kingsville, Spotswood, Williamstown and Williamstown North.
 Each suburb has its own unique character, from the historic seaport of Williamstown with its range of heritage buildings, to the more recently developed residential areas of Altona Meadows and Seabrook.
-In the northern end of the city, Altona North and Spotswood are undergoing a transitional phase as parts of these suburbs are shifting from former industrial to residential land.
+In the northern end of the city, Altona North and Spotswood are undergoing a transitional phase as parts of these suburbs are shifting from former industrial to residential land, combined with the presence of new industry such as refineries, warehouses, as well as logistics, considering the proximity to the port.
 In time, this will contribute to changing the face of our city.
-Hobsons Bay also has a range of major industrial complexes, which contribute significantly to the economy of Victoria.
+Hobsons Bay has a range of major industrial complexes, which contribute significantly to the economy of Victoria.